MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/New-RoleAssignmentPolicy.md

 ### -Roles
 The Roles parameter specifies the management roles to assign to the role assignment policy when it's created.
 If a role name contains spaces, enclose the name in quotation marks (").
 If you want to assign more that one role, separate the role names with commas.

-For a list of built-in management roles that you can assign to a role group, see Built-in management roles.
+For a list of built-in management roles that you can assign to a role group, see Built-in management roles (https://technet.microsoft.com/library/dd638077.aspx).

 ```yaml
 Type: RoleIdParameter[]